Niamhmadden/eleventy-base-blog/content/about/index.md

 # About me

 Hey there, i'm Niamh.
-I'm a Frontend developer currently working at Sage.
-I work with HTML, Javascript, and React and i'm interested in how we can build products that are usable and accessible.
+I'm developer and writer.

-I mainly write about the web and accessibility on my blog but I also write about anything I find interesting or insightful.
+I mainly write about the web, accessibility, and content writing on my blog but I also write about anything I find interesting or insightful.

 When i'm not working, I enjoy:

 - walking my pitbull
-- powerlifting
+- weightlifting
 - cold water swimming
 - reading